Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

-I had worked in animal shelters for over 6+ years and was really tired of clay litter.
-I saw what that nasty stuff can do to the air you breath . . . and I hate to think about how our cats breath particulates and track them on their paws throughout the house.
+I worked in animal shelters for over six years and was really tired of clay litter.
+I saw what that nasty stuff can do to the air you breath, and I hate to think about how our cats breathe particulates and track them on their paws throughout the house.
 I tried all sorts of natural litter on her.
-So here's what I found after reviewing paper pellet, paper-scented pellet, clay, crystal, wheat, and soft paper litter.
+So, here's what I found after reviewing paper pellet, paper-scented pellet, clay, crystal, wheat, and soft paper litter.

 ExquisiCat Paper Litter No Scent